 To foster an awareness of our lifelong responsibility to our companion animals

 To strengthen the bonds between humans and animals by teaching respect and compassion for all living things.
-The Sanctuary for Senior Dogs also has a Senior Dogs for Senior People program.

 Senior Dog Rescue of Oregon (SDRO) rescues, rehabilitates, and re-homes senior dogs.
 Every day shelters take in unwanted and homeless older companion pets.
 Many face certain death.
 That’s where SDRO comes in.
 Senior Dog Rescue of Oregon takes in these unfortunate dogs and places them into new, loving homes.
 But, your help is needed to continue this work: needed are people willing to foster a homeless dog temporarily until a new home is available.
 SDRO hopes you will open your home and heart to an older pet and give the best gift of all – the gift of life!

 Mureille’s Place – A Senior Dog Sanctuary, Wapwallopen, PA –– Mureille’s Place is a small home-based 501c3 non-profit rescue in Northeast PA providing end of life care for senior dogs.
 We are a no-kill rescue offering a safe haven for unwanted senior dogs until they are adopted or if unadoptable, a place to live out their remaining days with love, dignity and respect.